Kevin Love NBA Playoffs Player Props: Heat vs. Nuggets

-Kevin Love and the rest of the Miami Heat hit the court versus the Denver Nuggets in the NBA Playoffs on Friday, at 8:30 PM ET.
+Kevin Love and the rest of the Miami Heat face the Denver Nuggets in the NBA Playoffs on Monday, at 8:30 PM ET.

-With prop bets in place for Love, let's dive into some stats and trends to assist you in making good picks.
+With prop bets available for Love, let's look at some stats and trends to help you find good wagers.

 Kevin Love Prop Bets vs. the Nuggets